 What is IBS?

-IBS has historically been considered a “diagnosis of exclusion.”
-That means extensive testing has ruled out other conditions and causes of symptoms, such as Crohn’s or Celiac.
+IBS is a symptom-based disorder which means there is nothing we can clearly see that’s causing the problem.
+It has historically been considered a “diagnosis of exclusion.”
+That means extensive testing has ruled out other conditions and causes of symptoms, such as Crohn’s or Celiac disease.
 Because of the range of symptoms and varying causes, IBS is notoriously difficult to treat.
 I still find it common that my IBS clients have seen five, maybe even 10 doctors, and have had colonoscopies and other invasive tests.
 Nowadays, IBS is more common, and less diagnostic testing is needed.
 It typically presents with well defined symptoms and patterns.

 What Causes IBS?

 The million dollar question.
 The answer?
 We don’t exactly know.
-What we do know is that IBS can be caused by bacteria, such as small intestine bacterial overgrowth (SIBO), which is common after a bout of food poisoning.
-In fact, around 80 percent of IBS cases are a result of SIBO.
-Other causes include food triggers, food intolerances, gut motility issues, a breakdown in the gut-brain communication, stress, trauma, pathogens, and poor gut bacterial diversity.
+What we do know is that IBS can be caused by bacterial imbalance, such as small intestine bacterial overgrowth (SIBO), which is common after a bout of food poisoning.
+SIBO is an overgrowth of bacteria in the small intestine that digest and ferment starches from the carbohydrates you eat, producing gas that causes painful bloating.
+Around 80 percent of IBS cases are a result of SIBO.
+Other causes include food triggers, food intolerances, gut motility issues, a breakdown in the gut-brain communication, stress, trauma, pathogens, and poor gut bacterial diversity known as dysbiosis, an overgrowth of bad bacteria.
+If you have frequent antibiotic and NSAID use in your past, along with a high sugar, low fiber diet and a stressful lifestyle, your gut lining suffers, and bad bacteria overtake the good guys in your gut, setting the stage for inflammation that is present with IBS.

 Conventional treatment is primarily based on symptom suppression.
 Your doctor may prescribe meds such as anti-inflammatories, antispasmodics, or anti-diarrheal agents.
 Many of my clients feel depressed about having to take meds for the rest of their lives, and the drugs often cause side effects that are as bad as the original symptoms.
 And these drugs don’t solve the underlying cause of the problem.

 My IBS clients also often struggle with anxiety.
-There is a well established connection between the health of the gut and the health of the brain, so gut inflammation can trigger brain chemical imbalance or low neurotransmitter levels.
-High cortisol may also trigger IBS and certainly contributes to flares.
+There is a well established connection between the health of the gut and the health of the brain, so gut inflammation can trigger brain chemical imbalance or low neurotransmitter levels that affect mood, sleep, and even sex drive.
+High cortisol caused by chronic stress may also trigger IBS and certainly contributes to flares.

 4 Steps to Healing IBS